nightgauntling/nightgauntling/README.md

 -
 - I've also started the groundwork for a database of objective and subjective data about art and entertainment called CULTure.
 - I'd like it to be useful for anthropological data as well as neural networking in the future.
+- For now, I'll be boning up on PHP, SQL, Python, and more by exploring Wikimedia a bit.
-- Or maybe I just wanted to start a cult, being a cult leader sounds like a cushy job.
+- Or maybe I just wanted to start a project called cult, because being a cult leader sounds like a cushy job.
 -